wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

    functions, with the first one receiving user requests and registering the TCP connection with the framework before it exits, while the second one, which is responsible for server-side data pushing, is started only after the activities it waits for happen.

+5. Collaborating with databases is a must-have for serverless.
+Serverless functions might be executed as user-defined functions on an existing database, or as data table iterators that are only triggered when new entires are inserted into the table.
+The latter can be used for monitoring data activities and solve the long polling problem as discussed in the previous point.